stemoutreach/PathfinderBot/Setup_and_Installation/Robot_Raspberry_Pi_Setup.md

    Check the network icon top right of the Taskbar.
 If the network icon looks like the image below, click icon and select the correct network to connect to.

    Use the same wifi instructions as the Pi500.
-WifiSetup documnet is on the desktop.
+See GuestWiFI.pdf on the pi's desktop.

    <img src="/zzimages/wifisetup-01.jpg" width="200" >